scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/index.rst

 .. admonition:: Acknowledgements

-   The development of the |PCA Shutoff| is supported in part by ??
+   The development of the |PCA Shut-off| is supported in part by ??

    Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the previously mentioned institutions.